CS307-Team-30/edufit_backend_flask/README.txt

 - Handles the structure of the database, including objects and classes.

 requirements.txt
-- List of libraries and imports to be included.
+- List of libraries and dependencies to be included.
 - Use command "pip install -r .\requirements.txt" to download all items in the list in one go.

 .env